theecanmole/industry-allocation-emission-units-for-Cyclone-Gabrielle/Readme.md

 ![](Industrial-Allocation-barplot-2023-2027-720-540.svg)

-The Ministry for the Environment says that the spot market NZU price has followed the cost containment reserve trigger price [page 25 of the consultation document](https://environment.govt.nz/publications/proposed-changes-to-new-zealand-emissions-trading-scheme-limit-and-price-control-settings-for-units-2022-consultation-document/) "Proposed changes to New Zealand Emissions Trading Scheme limit and price control settings for units 2022".
+The Ministry for the Environment says that the spot market NZU price has followed the cost containment reserve trigger price (See [page 25 of the consultation document](https://environment.govt.nz/publications/proposed-changes-to-new-zealand-emissions-trading-scheme-limit-and-price-control-settings-for-units-2022-consultation-document/) "Proposed changes to New Zealand Emissions Trading Scheme limit and price control settings for units 2022").
 * <i>"Since the NZ ETS closed to international markets in 2015, the market price of NZUs has closely tracked the upper limit price controls, the $25 and then $35 fixed price option, and the more recent $50 and then $70 cost containment reserve trigger price."</i>

 ![](p25-MfE-proposedchanges-2022.png)